cerafinn/book-search/README.md

 ## Description
 Application designed to search for books and add them to the user's book collection.

-Worked done on this application includes:

-* Creating typeDefs and resolvers using GraphQL on backend
-* Integrating Apollo Server, a standalone GraphQL server
-* Creating mutations and queries on the frontend
-* Replacing API calls with mutations and queries in the components and pages

 Table of Contents |
 -------------------|
 [Installation](#Installation)